Skip to main content

 Format Validation

-validateCsvFormat(csvContent: string): ValidationResult {
+validateFormat(content: string): ValidationResult {

-const lines = csvContent.split("\n");
+const lines = content.split("\n");

-// Look for PayPal-specific format markers
+// Look for PayPal Account Statement format headers

-const hasDataHeader = lines.some((line) => line.startsWith("RD,"));
+const headerLine = lines.find((line) => {

-if (!hasDataHeader) {
+if (!headerLine) {

 return {